The64thGamer/cheeseepedia/content/wiki/Richmond, VA (9030 Broad St).md

 |}

 ## History ##
-Henrico opened on March 4, 1999 with a  remodel.
+Henrico opened on March 4, 1999 with a [Studio C Alpha]({{< ref "wiki/Studio C Alpha.md" >}}) and the [Phase II]({{< ref "wiki/Phase 2 (1997).md" >}}) remodel.
 Barely any information on Henrico exists at this time.

-In 2008/2009, Henrico received the 2005 update to the [2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative]({{< ref "wiki/2003 'Cool Chuck' Reconfiguration  Major Remodel Initiative.md" >}}), which involved removing all 90s decor, showroom walls, balcony seating, added purple walls, and changed the exterior.
+In 2008/2009, Henrico received the 2005 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, which involved removing all 90s decor, showroom walls, balcony seating, added purple walls, and changed the exterior.
 As of August 2023, Henrico remains operational.

 ## Animatronics ##
 {| class='wikitable'